passthejoe/blogPoster/README.md

 * The move from `master` to `main` didn't go as smoothly as I would have liked.
 The problems grew from my git setup that pushed to two separate remote repositories.
 I am re-configuring to push to a single repo.
 This project is staying on GitHub.
 My [Zen of Debian](https://codeberg.org/passthejoe/zen-of-debian) project is still on both sites but will probably land on Codeberg.

-I made the mistake of using Stack Overflow posts and random blog entries that had me changing my `.git/config` file.
+I made the mistake of using Stack Overflow posts and random blog entries that had me changing my `.git/config` file in order to push to two remote repositories with a single `git push origin master`.
 I seemed to have it working OK for awhile, but the `master-to-main` switch wasn't kind to that jury-rigged setup.

+My biggest error is getting my `.git/config` commands mixed up between this repo and Zen of Debian.
+Hilarity (and the completely wrong files) ensued.
+I killed the Codeberg repo for blogPoster as a result.

 #### News on June 15, 2020